Defining your business challenges

 Aligning value with strategy and objectives

-It’s important to note that there’s no one specific way to measure the impact of your digital workplace on your organization.
-Every company is different – in requirements, business objectives, culture, and way of doing business.
+There’s no one specific way to measure the impact of your digital workplace on your organization.
+Every company has different requirements, business objectives, culture, and way of doing business.
 While most executives can inherently understand the value of increased dialog, greater engagement, and better knowledge sharing in the workplace, it’s difficult to measure.

-There are two ways to measure the success of your digital workplace solution:
+There are two ways to measure the success of your digital workplace: